Alex Perkin, CPA

 Alex Perkin , CPA

-Alex is a member of MNP’s Tax Services team in Kamloops.
-Alex works one-on-one with new entrepreneurs helping them navigate tax considerations successfully.
+Alex is a member of MNP’s Specialty Tax Services team in Kamloops.
+Alex works one-on-one with new entrepreneurs helping them successfully navigate tax considerations.
 He carefully considers each client’s personal situation and objectives to come up with a tax plan that suits their unique needs.

-Alex works with small and medium sized business in a variety of sectors, including technology, oil and gas, and new enterprise.
-His services include corporate tax, partnerships, corporate restructuring (including acquisitions and divestitures), personal tax, trusts, estate planning and tax, and tax controversy.
+Alex works with small and medium-sized business in a variety of sectors, including technology, professionals, and new enterprise.
+His services include corporate tax, partnerships, corporate restructuring (including acquisitions and divestitures), personal tax, trust and estate planning, and tax controversy.

 Alex earned a Bachelor of Business Administration (BBA) from Thompson Rivers University in 2011.
 He is a Chartered Professional Accountant (CPA), qualifying in 2016 and obtained the CPA In-Depth Tax Certificate in 2019.